openjdk/amber-docs/site/design-notes/templated-strings.md

 Users should be able to select the templating policy they want, and be able to capture templating policies in libraries for reuse.

-A templating policy might be describe an an interface like:
+A templating policy might be described by an interface like:

 ```
 interface TemplatePolicy<T> {